LanceMeister/django-cms-cookiecutter/README.md

 -   [Development and Deployment of Cookiecutter-Django via Docker](https://realpython.com/blog/python/development-and-deployment-of-cookiecutter-django-via-docker/) - Dec.
 29, 2015
 -   [How to create a Django Application using Cookiecutter and Django 1.8](https://www.swapps.io/blog/how-to-create-a-django-application-using-cookiecutter-and-django-1-8/) - Sept.
 12, 2015

-Have a blog or online publication?
-Write about your cookiecutter-django tips and tricks, then send us a pull request with the link.